Searching for the perfect waves in Corsica

 This film explores this mesmerizing yet fragile wild Caribbean and its exceptional ecosystems.

 WITHOUT RIGHTS OR TITLES [52’]

 The people of the Lencois National Park in Brazil

-Communities have lived here for more than 200 years but the government would like them to leave because the country’s environmental law does not allow anyone to live in natural parks.
+Communities have lived here for more than 200 years, but the government wants them to leave because the country’s environmental law does not allow anyone to live in natural parks.